maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 > [CrowdSec](https://www.crowdsec.net/) is an open-source and collaborative IPS (Intrusion Prevention   System) and a security suite.
 > We leverage local behavior analysis and crowd power to build the largest CTI network in the world.

-The purpose is to enable treafik to authorize and block requests from IP based and their reputation and behavior.
+The purpose is to enable treafik to authorize or block requests from IP based and their reputation and behavior.

 The crowdsec utility will provide the community blocklist which contains highly reported and validated IP banned from the crowdsec network.